 On some courses there is a differential fee structure in place for local ACC members versus non-members.
 Members rates only apply if you book and make payment directly through Rescue Dynamics, not through any other agency or booking agent.
 To be eligible for members rates, you must pay in full and all the required forms must accompany your payment at least 30 days in advance.
 You must declare your club membership when making payment.
 A membership number or photocopy of your membership card is required and must accompany your application.
 Call to check on your eligibility.
 Late payments do not qualify.

 We accept Mastercard(r) or VISA(r).
 We prefer eTransfer payments.
-If paying by VISA(r) or MasterCard(r) or eTransfer, you must complete the credit card payment form which can be downloaded in printable form as part of the Booking and Cancellation Policy package.
-Much like hotel reservations, we will require an imprint of your card and your signature when you arrive to begin your course or activity.
+If paying by VISA(r) or MasterCard(r) or eTransfer, you must complete the credit card payment form which can be downloaded in printable form.
+Much like hotel reservations, we may require to see your card and verify your signature when you arrive to begin your course or activity.
 Be sure you don't forget to bring your card.
 US dollar exchange rates vary and are as calculated by your credit card company (usually on the day of the final transaction when the final credit card slip is signed).

-Rescue services are free within Canadian National Parks provided that you have a valid Park Vehicle Pass or Personal Pass (approx $5 per day).
+Rescue services are free within Canadian National Parks provided that you have a valid Park Vehicle Pass or Personal Pass.
 It is mandatory to possess one of these passes to attend our courses, as we are traveling in National Park areas.
 Be sure to purchase one when you first enter the Park if you do not already have one.
 Medical insurance is available from various insurers and travel agencies.
 We strongly recommend you obtain this coverage as you are responsible for all medical expenses.

 We reserve the right to cancel a course due to low enrollment or severe weather.
 Should Rescue Dynamics cancel a program, your payment will be refunded.
 (NOTE: Rescue Dynamics reserves the right to change or cancel any itinerary or service at any time due to weather, conditions or other reasons without penalty to Rescue Dynamics.)